Ryan Mallett: 2009

 Mallett currently owns sixteen school records, including most passing yards in a season (3,627), most consecutive passes without an interception, most passing yards in a game (408), most passing touchdowns in a game (5, three times), only quarterback to pass for over 400 yards in a game (two times), most pass plays of 25 or more yards in a season, and most passing touchdowns in a single season (30).

-Mallett chose to forgo entering the 2010 NFL Draft, and returned for his junior season at Arkansas.
-Mallett was considered among the top five quarterbacks if he had entered the draft.
+Mallett chose to forgo entering the 2010 NFL draft, and returned for his junior season at Arkansas.